How to Start Selling Wholesale on Amazon in 2024

 Amazon will handle all customer service related to shipping.

-You don’t have to worry about order fulfillment and can just focus on managing your business.
+You don’t have to worry about order fulfillment, so can just focus on managing your business.

-As you’re selling products make sure to keep an eye on your inventory.
-Running out of inventory means you’re unable to make any sales.
-It also hurts your Amazon rankings, so don’t let it happen.
-Make sure to order more items well in advance to ensure that your new shipment arrives before you sell out of the last one.
+As you’re selling products, be sure to keep an eye on your inventory.
+Running out of inventory means you’ll be unable to make any sales.
+It also hurts your Amazon rankings, so don’t let that happen.
+It’s important to order more items well in advance to ensure that your new shipment arrives before you sell out.

 Less Competition: There’s more work involved in getting approved to sell established brands.
 Not many people are willing to go through the process, so if you get approved you’ll be up against fewer sellers.

-Need a Bigger Budget: Wholesale suppliers generally have minimum order quantities that are quite high.
+You’ll need a bigger budget.
+Wholesale suppliers generally have minimum order quantities that are quite high.
 This means your initial investment will be larger, so you’ll need to have some money saved up.

-Can Be Difficult to Get Approved: It takes time to find suppliers, negotiate with them, and get approved to sell their products.
-Although once this is done this type of business is very manageable.
+It can be difficult to get approved.
+It takes time to find suppliers, negotiate with them, and get approved to sell their products.
+Although, once this is done, this type of business is very manageable.

-Rules to Follow: Brands often have their own rules/conditions/terms that you need to follow in order to sell their products.
+There are rules to follow.
+Brands often have their own rules/conditions/terms that you need to follow in order to sell their products.
 This can include rules on pricing, advertising, etc.

 What’s The Difference Between Wholesale Selling and Other Strategies?

-There are a number of differences when it comes to wholesale selling vs other strategies (retail arbitrage, online arbitrage, private label etc.):
+There are a number of differences when it comes to wholesale selling vs. other strategies (like retail arbitrage, online arbitrage, private label etc.):

-Buying in Bulk: When you buy from wholesalers you purchase lots of products at once, often in high enough quantities to fill entire pallets.
-While this can lead to higher upfront cost it also means you don’t run out of inventory as quickly, which is a plus.
+Buying in Bulk.
+When you buy from wholesalers, you purchase lots of products at once, often in high enough quantities to fill entire pallets.
+While this can lead to higher upfront costs, it also means you won’t run out of inventory as quickly, which is a plus.

-Product Research: There’s more product research involved in wholesale selling.
-Because you have more choice you want to choose the most profitable products you can.
+Product Research.
+There’s more product research involved in wholesale selling.
+Because you have more choice, you want to choose the most profitable products.
 You also need to factor in the cost of shipping from your supplier, so you need to find items that are small and light.

-No Customization: Compared to private label selling, the one difference is you can’t customize your product.
+No Customization.
+Compared to private label selling, the one difference is that you can’t customize your product.
 Instead, you’re selling established items that are most likely already listed on Amazon.

 Tips to Help You Make More Money with Wholesale Selling

-We’ve provided you with all the information you need to get your Amazon wholesale business started.
-But here are a few more tips to help maximize your profits:
+We’ve provided you with all of the information you need to get your Amazon wholesale business started.
+Here are a few more tips to help maximize your profits:

-Always Do Proper Product Research and Analysis: This point can’t be emphasized enough.
+Always do proper product research and analysis.
+This point can’t be emphasized enough.
 The best sellers don’t find profitable products by chance.
-They do in-depth research to discover the items with the highest potential, based on loads of data.
+They do in-depth research to discover items with the highest potential, based on loads of data.
 Use tools like the AMZScout PRO Extension to analyze any item you’re thinking about selling, and look at sales, reviews, margins, and competition levels to make smart decisions.